-The volume automation also lends itself to some more creative applications, for example in the video below we use GarageBand’s volume automation to create that ‘pumping’ effect that’s prevalent in almost every genre of electronic music.
+The volume automation also lends itself to some more creative applications.
+For example, in the video below we use GarageBand’s volume automation to create that ‘pumping’ effect that’s common in almost every genre of electronic music.
 Normally, producers achieve this effect by using a technique called sidechain compression, however, there are no sidechaining options within GarageBand but we can create a very similar effect by using volume automation.

 As you can see, use automation in GarageBand can be extremely useful and even though GarageBand’s automation options may not be the most flexible, using it in creative ways can really help your music to stand out.